 - Opportunities to raise the security culture of Michigan and perform a civic duty by aiding the state in a time of crisis.

 Employers also benefit by supporting employee participation in the MiC3.
-Learn more at MiCyberCorps@michigan.gov.
+Learn more by contacting MiCyberCorps@michigan.gov.

 Requirements for Membership